Gueni/flash/README.md

   <img  src="memo.png">
 </p>

-To erase the entire flash chip (all data replaced with 0xFF bytes) To erase a region of the flash, for example starting at an address (ie:0x20000)with a length (ie 0x4000 bytes) (16KB) The address and length must both be multiples of the SPI flash erase sector size.
+To erase the entire flash chip (all data replaced with 0xFF bytes) To erase a region of the flash, for example starting at an address (ie 0x20000)with a length (ie 0x4000 bytes) (16KB) The address and length must both be multiples of the SPI flash erase sector size.
 This is 0x1000 (4096) bytes for supported flash chips.

 ### Convert ELF to Binary